 - N3 and N9 → came from Glutamine

-Purine synthesis can be explained in two different pathways
+Purine biosynthesis pathway can be explained in two different ways

 - De-Novo Pathway

 In this de novo synthesis of purines, each atom in the purine nucleotide came from different sources mentioned in the structure and data.
 There are three significant steps involved in this purine synthesis pathway.
 There are 10 steps of purine synthesis.
 Let us take the purine synthesis steps one by one.

 - Ribose-5-Phosphate to IMP synthesis